-Following the notice of final examination date, the Graduate Coordinator in the College of Technology will schedule an appropriate meeting room (equipment other than standard equipment offered by Purdue is the responsibility of the student to arrange) and prepare the necessary forms (GS Form 8).
+Following the notice of final examination date, the Graduate Coordinator in the College of Technology will schedule an appropriate meeting room (equipment other than standard equipment offered by Purdue is the responsibility of the student to arrange).

-The day prior to the final examination date, the Graduate Coordinator in the College of Technology will forward a file of relevant student records, including Graduate School Form 7, Report of the Examining Committee, and candidate audit forms to the major professor (see Appendix O for an example of the Form 7).
-Following the oral defense, it is the major professor's responsibility to obtain all required committee member signatures and return the signed form to the Graduate Coordinator in the College of Technology in advance of the established deadlines.
+The day prior to the final examination date, the Graduate Coordinator in the College of Technology will forward a file of relevant student records, GEC evaluation forms, and candidate audit forms to the major professor.
+Following the oral defense, it is the major professor's responsibility to obtain all required committee member signatures on the electronic GS Form 7 (Report of Master's Examining Committee) in advance of the established deadlines.